D. T. Sheffler

 Ph.D., Philosophy, The Catholic University of America

-B.S., Mathematics and Theology, Villanova University
+B.S., Natural Sciences, Mathematics, and Theology, Villanova University

 JAY WILE

-Ph.D., Nuclear Chemistry at the University of Rochester
+Ph.D., Nuclear Chemistry, University of Rochester

-B.S., Chemistry at the University of Rochester
+B.S., Chemistry, University of Rochester

 MARTIN COTHRAN

-Martin Cothran is editor of The Classical Teacher magazine and author of Memoria Press’ Traditional Logic, Material Logic, Classical Rhetoric and Lingua Biblica.
+Professor Martin Cothran is editor of The Classical Teacher magazine and author of Memoria Press’ Traditional Logic, Material Logic, Classical Rhetoric and Lingua Biblica.

 Kyle Janke

-M.A.
-English Literature, Eastern Michigan University
+M.A., English Literature, Eastern Michigan University

-B.A.
-English, Hillsdale College
+B.A., English, Hillsdale College

 BEAU WESTON